natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 **Propane Solenoid:** The propane solenoid load is ~20W corresponding to ~0.8A at 24V.
 The feed and return will run from the 24V electrical panel up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the stove cabinet to a relay, from the relay into the passenger wall void, though a wall void floor cut, under the van along the frame to the propane tank behind the rear differential.
 Estimated round-trip length is XX ft.
 Required wire gauge is:

+**Outlets (Driverside Overhead Shelf):**  Originally planned for this cable to be 12V however the required guage is a deal breaker, so we elected to run 24V and convert locally if needed.
+This cable run will be for future expansion.
+Assume 200W at 8.33A load.
+The feed and return will run from the 24V fuse block forward though the driver wall void, up and inside the C-pillar, forward through the upper driver wall void to the overhead shelf region.
+Estimated round trip length is 2x247".
+Required wire gauge for less than 3% drop is 12 AWG.

 ## 12VDC

 **Communication/Computation:**  These loads are all local to the 12V fuse block such that their wiring will not be factored into any bulk cable purchase/size determination.

 **Heater:** The B4L max load is <= 100W corresponding to ~8A at 12V.
 The feed and return will run from the 12V fuse block aft through the driver wall void, to the heater just aft of the driver rear wheel.
-Estimated round trip length is XX ft.
+Estimated round trip length is 2x52" z.
 Required wire gauge is:

 **MaxxFan:** The MaxxFan load is ~38W corresponding to ~3A at 12V.
 The feed and return will run from the 12V fuse block aft though the driver wall void, up inside the D-pillar, across the D-pillar roof beam to the fan.
-Estimated round trip length is XX ft.
+Estimated round trip length is 254"x2 ft.
 Required wire gauge is:

-**Outlets (Driverside Overhead Shelf):**  This cable run will be for future expansion.
-We may elect to convert to 12V on location.
-We also may elect to hardwire vs using outlets.
-In either case, assume 200W load.
-The feed and return will run from the 12V fuse block forward though the driver wall void, up and inside the C-pillar, forward through the upper driver wall void to the overhead shelf region.
-Estimated round trip length is XX ft.
-Require wire guage is:

 **Oven:** The oven max load is not listed in the manual but is expected to be minimal (LEDs, sparkers, and relay modification) and bounded by any other 12V components.
 The feed and return will run from the 12V fuse block up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column and into the stove cabinet.
-Estimated round trip is XX ft.
+Estimated round trip is 600" ft.
 Required wire gauge is:

 Notes:
-from the 24V electrical panel forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column = 134*2 inches
+from the 24V electrical panel forward through the driver wall void, up and inside the driver C-pillar column, across the C-pillar roof beam, down and inside the passenger C-pillar column = 268"

 passenger C-pillar column, out and up to the switch on the forward side of the sink cabinet = 67"

 24V electrical panel, forward through the driver wall void, and into the top of the fridge cabinet = 80"

+Needed: fwd side sink cabinet to foot of passenger side of bed OR
+Needded: passenger C-pillar to foot of passenger side of bed 68"
+Needed: 24V panel to foot of driver side of bed 60"
+Needed: 24V panel to base of driver D-pillar 93"
+Needed: base of driver D-pillar, down to passenger D-pillar 77"
+Needed: base of passenger D-pillar to compressor mounting area 30"